scottjwood/Light-Cannon/README.md

-## Blender Addon - LightView
+## Light Cannon - Blender Addon
-Create a light from the current view in the viewport
+Create a light from the current view in the viewport.